kahowang/Livox_Color_View_And_Mpping/README.md

 # Livox_Color_View-And-Mpping

-A module to color the livox frame and color for FASTLIO2 map, inorder to checkout our extrinsicT
+A module to realtime color the livox frame and color for FASTLIO2 map, inorder to checkout our extrinsicT

 <p align='center'>
     <img src="./pic/FASTLIO-COLOR.gif " alt="drawing" width="400" height ="250"/>